Pond Management for Fishing

 Many fish problems in ponds occur because populations become unbalanced.
 Unbalanced populations occur due to little-to-no harvest (most common), unbalanced harvest, or too much harvest.
 Changing your harvest strategy and monitoring fish populations through time can often remedy these problems.
 Depending on the circumstances, fish populations can respond quite quickly and may become more balanced in only 1-2 years.

 Just like fish stocking, fish harvest requires you to have clear goals for your fish population.
 Different harvest strategies can be used to meet specific goals.
 For example, you may harvest a different number and differently sized fish for an “all-purpose” pond compared to a “trophy bass” pond.
 It is important to understand these differences and match the correct harvest strategy to your fish and fishing goals.
+For more information on fish harvest options, please refer to Purdue Extension Publication FNR-598-W.

 Unfortunately, ponds occasionally undergo a fish kill, where many (sometimes all) fish die at the same time.
 While fish kills can occasionally be caused by a pollutant or chemical, they are most often caused by low dissolved oxygen.